 top of page

 Scottish-Polish soprano Natasha Day won a scholarship to the Royal College of Music from where she graduated with First Class Honours.
 A recipient of the Midori Nishiura Award, she studied on the Postgraduate course at the RCM and went on to train at the English National Opera on the ‘Opera Works’ course.
-She then completed her studies at the RCM’s International Opera School (RCMIOS), where she was a Fishmongers' Company Scholar supported by a Robert McFadzean Whyte Award, under the tutelage of Dinah Harris.
+She then completed her studies at the RCM’s International Opera School (RCMIOS), where she was a Fishmongers' Company Scholar supported by a Robert McFadzean Whyte Award.

-Operatic roles include Violetta La Traviata (ROH Reimagined, Royal Opera House and Devon Opera), Woglinde Das Rheingold (concert performance, Birmingham Symphony Hall), Poppea Agrippina (English Touring Opera), Marie in scenes from Berg's Wozzeck (Birmingham Philharmonic Orchestra), Neala Moniuszko’s Paria (Polish Opera in London), Gilda Rigoletto (Devon Opera), Donizetti’s Rita (Rocket Opera), Helena Puck at the world premiere of Benjamien Lycke and Mahlon Berv's contemporary opera, Lisetta La Gazzetta, Miss Wordsworth Albert Herring and Le Feu/Le Rossignol (RCMIOS), First Lady The Magic Flute (Nevill Holt Opera, RCMIOS), Mimi La Bohème (Haddo House Opera, Devon Opera, Arcadian Opera, Opera Bohemia), Musetta La Bohème (Celebrate Voice Festival, Park Opera), Micaela Carmen (Winslow Hall Opera, Edinburgh Grand Opera), Jessie Mahagonny-Songspiel (UNAM) in Mexico City, Fiordiligi Cosi fan tutte (The Rye Festival, Devon Opera, Westminster Opera), Donna Elvira Don Giovanni and the title roles in Holst’s Savitri (Minotaur Music) and Handel’s Acis and Galatea (Westminster Opera, Woodhouse Opera).
+Operatic roles include Tosca (Opera Brava), Violetta La Traviata (ROH Reimagined, Royal Opera House, Opera Brava, Devon Opera), Woglinde Das Rheingold (concert performance, Birmingham Symphony Hall), Poppea Agrippina (English Touring Opera), Marie in scenes from Berg's Wozzeck (Birmingham Philharmonic Orchestra), Neala Moniuszko’s Paria (Polish Opera in London), Gilda Rigoletto (Devon Opera), Donizetti’s Rita (Rocket Opera), Helena Puck at the world premiere of Benjamien Lycke and Mahlon Berv's contemporary opera, Lisetta La Gazzetta, Miss Wordsworth Albert Herring and Le Feu/Le Rossignol (RCMIOS), First Lady The Magic Flute (Nevill Holt Opera, RCMIOS), Mimi La Bohème (Haddo House Opera, Devon Opera, Arcadian Opera, Opera Bohemia), Musetta La Bohème (Opera Brava, Celebrate Voice Festival, Park Opera), Micaela Carmen (Winslow Hall Opera, Edinburgh Grand Opera), Jessie Mahagonny-Songspiel (UNAM) in Mexico City, Fiordiligi Cosi fan tutte (The Rye Festival, Devon Opera, Westminster Opera), Donna Elvira Don Giovanni and the title roles in Holst’s Savitri (Minotaur Music) and Handel’s Acis and Galatea (Westminster Opera, Woodhouse Opera).

 Concert engagements include Verdi’s Requiem (Brandenburg Festival Orchestra at Eton College and at the De Montfort Hall in Leicester), Brahms' Requiem, Berlioz’s La Mort de Cleopatre, Strauss' Four Last Songs, Beethoven's Symphony No 9, Dvorak’s Stabat Mater, Fanshaw’s African Sanctus, Handel’s Messiah,